-Due to the fairly short onset (24-48 hours) and duration (typically 24 hours), plus the self-limiting mild-to-moderate manifestation, ill individuals often don't seek medical attention.
+Due to the fairly short onset (24-48 hours) and duration (typically 24 hours), plus the selflimiting mild-to-moderate manifestation, ill individuals often don't seek medical attention.
 Therefore, many norovirus outbreaks are missed.
-Reports to the health department usually come in after the fact, making it difficult to get a confirmed specimen.
+Reports to the health department often are received after the patient has recovered, making it difficult to get a confirmed diagnosis.

-• Free stool testing offered to symptomatic individuals who are uninsured and have no medical provider
+• Free stool testing is offered to symptomatic individuals in cluster and outbreak settings when deemed appropriate.